 Tolerance and respect for religions and beliefs are important at the University of Bradford.
 The city has places of worship for most faiths and religions and many of these are close to our campus.

 The Interfaith Chaplaincy team represent various faith groups and provide spiritual support and pastoral care for staff and students of all faiths and none.

 You can contact us via email before, during or after your time at the University.

-Our Counselling Service provides a free and confidential service to all students and staff of the University of Bradford and Bradford College.
-In addition to counselling, we offer a range of support including self-help materials and wellbeing workshops.
+Our Counselling and Mental Health Service provides a free and confidential service to all students and staff of the University of Bradford and students of Bradford College.
+In addition to one-to-one appointments, we offer a range of support including self-help materials and wellbeing workshops.

-We are completely independent of your academic studies or workplace and do not share information with staff in these areas.
+We are completely independent of your academic studies or workplace and do not share information with staff in these areas without consent.

 Most appointments are by telephone, video conference or email.
 We offer a limited number of face-to-face appointments in Student Central, 08:30-16:30, Monday to Friday.
 Reception is open 9:00-16:30.